kamalu-chioma/Text-summarizer/readme.md

 ## How to Use

 Each folder contains a **Jupyter Notebook** (`.ipynb`) that implements the summarization technique.
-You can navigate to the specific folder for each method and run the notebook to test that approach.
+You can navigate to the specific folder for each method and run the notebook to test the approach.

 1. **Clone the repository**:
    ```bash